RenKa0/RenKa0/README.md

 In this repository, you can find samples of my code, in case you know about programming and are directly interested in seeing how my programming style and practices work.
 ## VFX demo and basic optimization showcase

-[Here's](https://drive.google.com/file/d/1Ub3gRo5lYYAqcagEzAxRs0vXDW5vAFVp/view?usp=sharing) a place with basic VFX implementation:
+[Here's](https://www.roblox.com/games/11596954214/RenKaDis-Place-Number-69) a place with basic VFX implementation:

 ![AnotherGif](https://github.com/RenKa001/Portfolio-WIP/assets/119909665/b6751df4-aa7b-4f23-9463-f0cace1b04d0)

-**Why do I need to publish the game in order to test it?**
-- The showcase contains a practical example of my basic way of working with DataStore.

 **Game controls:**
 - **1, 2, 3, 4, 5** to select a dummy or clicking on the hotbar.